beverloo/php-ece/README.md

 #### resource ece_p256_generate();

-Generates a new P-256 key pair.
+Generates and returns a new P-256 key pair.

 Returns NULL and displays an error if the pair could not be generated for any reason.

 #### resource ece_p256_import(string public[, string private]);